-All Op-eds are the opinion of the author and do not necessary that of Protect Earth News
+All Op-eds are the opinion of the author and do not necessary reflect those of Protect Earth News

 Elected officials write for action & awareness